 To achieve this I use teaching strategies and structures in my classes that have been demonstrated by physics education research and educational psychology research to be most effective at promoting student learning.

-Classes are not lectures – I spend a minimum of class time telling students about new material.
+Classes are not lectures – I limit the amount of class time spent telling students about new material.